CS571-F25/hw9/README.md

 ### 1. Login & Register
 Provide a login screen that allows the user to login with an existing username and pin.
 Upon an incorrect combination, display something along the lines of "Incorrect login, please try again."

 Furthermore, provide a registration screen.
 This screen should allow the user to register an account with a username, pin, and repeated pin.
 A warning should be shown that says "Please enter a pin" when a pin is missing, "pins do not match" when the pins do not match, and "a pin must be 7 digits" when it is not exactly 7 digits.
 This can either be done in real-time or upon clicking "register".
 Upon registration, if the username is already taken, inform the user.
+Also, the username cannot be empty; if so, have an alert of "you must have a username!".

 The user should be able to switch back and forth between the login and registration screens using the informal "switch" navigation.
 Upon *either* logging in or registering, the user should be directed to the BadgerChat landing page.